typicalcold/roblox-external-esp-OBS-hide/README.md

 # usage instructions
 1. Open "external esp render.py" in the workspace of the executor
-2. Run the lua script.
+2. Run the lua script in executor
 3. enjoy

 #support me